Skip to main content

 As you can see, both tables contain a field called customer_id.
 This is what we’re going to use as the key in our join operation.
 One customer can have multiple orders, but one order can only belong to one customer.
 There are also some customers without any orders.

 Let’s say you want to see all customers and all of their orders in the results.
-This means, you’ll be looking to implement a full outer join.
+This means you’ll want to implement a full outer join.

 To create the collections in Estuary Flow, head over to the dashboard and create a new Google Sheet capture.
-Give it a name and add one of the previously copied sheet’s URL as the “Spreadsheet Link”.
+Give it a name and add one of the previously copied sheet’s URLs as the “Spreadsheet Link”.
+Authenticate your Google account and Save and Publish the capture.
 Repeat this process for the other sheet, which should leave you with 2 collections.

 You can take a look into each via the data preview window on the Collections page to verify that the sample data has already landed in Flow.